MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex4_event_based_retention.md

 ## Task 4 – Create specific event

-Once the event happened you need to trigger it so that the content you labeled will start the mandatory retention period.
+Once the event happens you need to trigger it so that the content you labeled will start the mandatory retention period.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

 1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **Joni Sherman**.